ExpediaGroup/expediagroup-java-sdk/README.md

 # Expedia Group Java SDK Foundations

 The **Expedia Group Java SDK Foundations** provides the core components and tools for building and maintaining our SDK libraries.
-These foundations enable developers to create consistent, high-quality Java SDKs that interact with the Expedia Group<sup>TM</sup> platform.
+These foundations enable developers to create consistent, high-quality Java SDKs that interact with the Expedia Group platform.

 ---